Stilwell and the American Experience in China, 1911–45: Summary

 Stilwell was appointed as first language officer for China to represent the Army in 1919 where he would practice Chinese.
-Tuchman then informs of the complexity of the Chinese (Mandarin and Cantonese) Language, as well as the various difficulties Stilwell encountered during his time leaning Chinese.
+Tuchman then informs of the complexity of the Chinese (Mandarin and Cantonese) Language, as well as the various difficulties Stilwell encountered during his time learning Chinese.
 The rest of the section is devoted to Stilwell's journey through Shanxi and Shensi, visiting rural villages and the walled lotus courts in Peking China, communicating with both the lower and upper echelons of the Chinese society.